SAP-samples/teched2023-IN265/exercises/ex1/README.md

 12. Click on +Subscription

 13. Enter the topic into the field.
-Use s4connect as the topic.
+Use BLR_topic_XX as the topic, and replace XX with your group/participant number.

 ![Pic 11](/./images/ex1-11.png)